TNEI-Services/IPSA/docs/IscCircuitBreaker.rst

    * - Type
      - Field Name
      - Description
-   * - Integer
-     - FromUID
-     - Gets the unique ID for busbar.
    * - String
      - BusName
      - Gets the busbar name nearest to the circuit breaker.